What is the Traveling Salesman Problem (TSP)? (2024)

 Let’s understand the problem with an example.

 A salesman wants to visit a few locations to sell goods.
 He knows the names of the areas and the distances between each one.
+What is the shortest route the salesman should follow so that he only visits each location once before returning to the starting point?

 The vehicle routing problem and traveling purchaser problem are both generalizations of TSP.